vtraag/leidenalg/doc/source/intro.rst

 This package facilitates community detection of networks and builds on the package :mod:`igraph`, referred to as ``ig`` throughout this documentation.
-Although the options in the package are extensive, most people are presumably simply interested in detecting communities with a robust method that works well.
+Although the options in this community detection package are extensive, most people are presumably simply interested in detecting communities with a robust method that works well.
 This introduction explains how to do that.

 For those without patience (and some prior experience), if you simply want to detect communities given a graph ``G`` using modularity, you simply use